RCmags/rcmags.github.io/collections/blog/Research/_posts/2024-06-06-machine-learning.md

 If we keep going there's a ocean of _paid_ courses on AI available at websites like [Coursera](https://www.coursera.org/search?query=machine%20learning).
 Now that impressive!

 Still, keeping with the spirit of this blog that is hosted on [github pages](https://pages.github.com/) and written on old Thinkpad running [Xubuntu](https://xubuntu.org/download/), I think its best to stick with the non-paid courses (for now).
 There's no need to pay for education on topics one may-or-may-not end up liking and just don't mesh with intellectually.
-Those who have churned-out a college degree can attest to this.
+Anyone that has churned-out a college degree can attest to this.